 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 6.9.1.
-What is the critical date for the users for when they require the water?
-C. Zervas (Farm Sterkfontein 3/642 LQ) KV3 Offices in Pretoria (28 July 2009) JvdM replied that Medupi tentatively requires water September 2010 when they start testing their first turbines.
-Noted originally they would have liked to have a contractor on site in May/ June 2010.
-Noted this date might be delayed since DWA is currently waiting for the end users to commit to the project and their expected demands.
+What is the critical date for the users C. Zervas KV3 Offices in Pretoria JvdM replied that Medupi tentatively requires water September 2010 when they start testing for when they require the water?
+(Farm (28 July 2009) their first turbines. · Sterkfontein · Noted originally they would have liked to have a contractor on site in May/ June 2010.
+Noted 3/642 LQ) this date might be delayed since DWA is currently waiting for the end users to commit to the project and their expected demands.
 Noted currently that only the detail designs for Phase 1 are performed.
+Refer to response under 2.1.1.

 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 6.10.1.
-In general are the landowners in the Steenbokpan area unhappy regarding all the uncertainties between all the different projects and request that all the projects are stopped until better holistical coordination takes place.
-A. Pugh (Farms Minnaarspan, Loopleegte and Toezight) and T. Steenkamp (Steenbokpan Agri Union) Steenbokpan Agricultural Union Hall (10 July 2009) SP replied that the project team is aware of the need and that they are busy preparing a map showing all the different projects under way in the area.
+In general are the landowners in the Steenbokpan area unhappy regarding all the uncertainties between all the different projects and request that all the projects are stopped until better A. Pugh (Farms Minnaarspan, Loopleegte and Toezight) and T. Steenkamp SOURCE Steenbokpan Agricultural Union Hall (10 July 2009) SP replied that the project team is aware of the need and that they are busy preparing a map showing all the different projects under way in the area.
 Noted this map will be communicated during future meetings.
+The DEA, together with Waterberg DM intends to undertake an Environmental Management Framework (EMF) to guide future development in the area. holistical coordination takes place.
+(Steenbokpan Agri Union) Refer to 8.4.1.